 6. Would you recommend this company to your friend?

 This is assuming that the role and company are in line with your friend’s career objectives.
 Could you in good faith recommend this company to them?

 Again, it’s not helpful to just say “Absolutely not!”
 This statement lets your employer know you aren’t satisfied, but they already knew that this job no longer fully supported your needs in one way or another.
 Be specific, and objective!

 If you answer “no,” tell your employer what would make you change your mind.
-Would you reconsider your answer if there was better work-life balance?
+Would you reconsider your answer if there was a better work-life balance?
 Better communication from management?
 A change in the company culture?

 If you could sense from these questions and their potential answers, there is a right way to go about this and a less-than-great way to go about this.
 It isn’t easy!
-Next we will go over some tips you can use to help you navigate your exit interview to help make the process more manageable.
+Next, we will go over some tips you can use to help you navigate your exit interview to help make the process more manageable.

 Tips for Navigating Your Exit Interview

 Even with a few sample questions you can reflect on and prepare answers for, there can be some jitters when you don’t know for sure what to expect.
 These basic tips will help you through your exit interview no matter what questions are thrown your way!